Dyslexic ? … you are not alone!

 STEP 3

 We will keep in contact along the way.
-For children, I will ask to meet with parents in a private session to discuss your child’s therapeutic progress and advocate for their needs.
+For children and teens, I will ask to meet with parents in a private session to discuss your child’s therapeutic progress and advocate for their needs.

-Sometimes, I am asked to consult with other members of a child’s resource team (teachers, tutors or other family members).
+Sometimes, I am asked to consult with other members of a adolesent’s resource team (teachers, tutors or other family members).

 Fees